How to Deter and Get Rid of Pigeons

 - They don’t look attractive as the spikes are very long and stand out.

-- These spikes only come in one colour, so they won’t blend in with fences, brickwork, etc.
+- I’ve only ever seen these spikes manufactured in one colour, so they won’t blend in with fences, brickwork, etc.

 I Analysed over 1000 Online Reviews – Here’s What I Discovered: